scuzzydude/asimov/asimov.md

 "That's because you special, *Dream*," said Michael.
 "I noticed that when we played you the first time.
 Don't know why, maybe you from Africa, but nobody ever see what I don't want them to see.
 Maybe we got the same ability."

 "What do you mean, Michael?"\
-"Like when you foul some fool in a game, and the referee never see it.
+"Like when you foul some fool in a game, and the referee never sees it.
 They never see me foul, even though I foul a fool every time.
 You get that?"

 "Michael, if I foul somebody, I make sure that they see it."